• Skip to primary navigation

 As the museum progresses you start to learn about how the mail works today in the form of short films.

-The current exhibition space is ‘Writing Home’ exploring the letters sent from people communicating with their family at home and their experiences.
-The Postal Museum and Railway hold many exhibitions and event so check their website for details.
+The current exhibition space is ‘Writing Home’, exploring the letters sent from people communicating with their family at home and their experiences.
+The Postal Museum and Railway hold many exhibitions and events so check their website for details.

 Postal Museum London souvenir shop